gmengler/USPresidents/README.md

 The application uses the MVC architecture with JSP and servlets.

 1. **The DAO:**
-The DAO (Data Access Object) reads the input from a file and catches an exception if you try to type in a president other than presidents 1-45
-It also has a getPresident() method to get the president object.
+The DAO (Data Access Object) reads the data of all presidents from a file.
+It has a getPresident() method to get the president object to the servlet.
 2. **The Servlet:**
-The servlet gets the information from the DAO and maintains session-specific information per user.
+The servlet gets the President information from the DAO and maintains session-specific information per user.
 It manages which president is being presented based on termNumber with the current president variable.
-If the user goes past president 45 it goes back to president 1 and if the user goes below president 1 it move them to president 45.
+If the user goes past the last president it goes back to the first president and if the user goes below the first president it moves to the last.
 3. **The JSP:**
 The JSP uses [Bootstrap](http://getbootstrap.com).
 It makes the current president appear.
-It has a text box which allows you to search by term number as well as next and previous buttons.
+It has a text box which allows you to search by term number as well as next and previous buttons to scroll through.